 Planning on the proper piece of property for a yurt is similar to buying land for other types of structures, but there are some special things to watch out for.
 Here are the steps we recommend you consider.

-This First step in Planning your Dream yurt is very important.
+This First step in planning your dream yurt is very important.
 I have outlined a lot of information for you, but this subject is in no way exhausted.
-While we get questions about these details on a regular basis, it is the Customer’s responsibility to research your own site.
+While we get questions about these details on a regular basis, it is the customer’s responsibility to research your own site.
 Below you will find a list of the most common regulations will likely impact your project.
 You may also view our yurt site selection guide.

 CCR’s, HOA’S, Easements, etc: